TikTok Challenge closes schools in the US: what's going on

 You may be interested in: top New York news, stories of our immigrants and helpful tips about life in the Big Apple - read it all on ForumDaily New York

-“This is not the first alarming 'problem' targeting students, teachers and the educational institution in general that has spread to TikTok,” said Becky Pringle, president of the National Education Association, a union representing 3 million teachers.
-"Threats and trends like this on social media are very unsettling and not funny in any way."
+“This is not the first troubling ‘issue’ targeting students, educators and the wider educational establishment to spread on TikTok,” said Becky Pringle, president of the National Education Association, a union representing 3 million educators.
+“Threats and trends like this on social media are very alarming and not funny in any way.”

 TikTok said this week that it will change its algorithm to reduce problematic content.
 The tech company, whose app has over 1 billion users, said it is working with law enforcement to eliminate gunfire threats.

-“We take even perceived threats seriously and are working with law enforcement to warn of possible violence in schools,” the company said in a statement.
+“We take even perceived threats seriously, which is why we work with law enforcement to issue warnings about potential violence in schools,” the company said in a statement.

 Read also on ForumDaily: